analysiscenter/batchflow/README.md

 # Dataset

-`Dataset` helps you conveniently work with random or sequential batches of your data and define processing workflows even for datasets that do not fit into memory.
+`Dataset` helps you conveniently work with random or sequential batches of your data and define data processing and machine learning workflows even for datasets that do not fit into memory.

+For more details see [the documentation and tutorials](https://analysiscenter.github.io/dataset/).

 Main features:
 - flexible batch generaton
-- multi-stage pipelines
+- deterministic and stochastic pipelines
-- datasets and pipelines joins
+- datasets and pipelines joins and merges
-- processing actions and model definitions
+- data processing actions
+- flexible model configuration
 - within batch parallelism
-- parallel batch prefetching
+- batch prefetching
-- feeding batches into TensorFlow queues.
+- ready to use ML models and proven NN architectures
+- convenient layers and helper functions to build custom models.

 ## Basic usage